 Alas…there are only so many pairs you can stow before excess baggage starts to bite!

-Let’s forget the jeans analogy now because Landscape restaurant is as close to denim as Chanel is to Shiploads.
+Let’s forget the jeans analogy now because Landscape Restaurant and Grill is as close to denim as Chanel is to Shiploads.

 You’ve read our gushing praise for the many exciting restaurants popping up all over Hobart of late.
 It’s almost like a Pokemon Go styled game of real life ‘whack-a-mole’ trying to visit them all!